ajagadi1/edge-ai-suites/metro-ai-suite/metro-vision-ai-app-recipe/docs/user-guide/tutorial-4.md

 **What You Can Do**: This guide covers the complete workflow for implementing crowd detection algorithms in Node-RED.
 -->

-By following this guide, you will learn how to:
+By following these steps, you will learn how to:
 - **Access and Launch Node-RED**: Connect to the Node-RED interface and understand the flow-based programming environment
 - **Clear and Reset Flows**: Remove existing flows and start with a clean workspace for custom development
 - **Connect to MQTT Data Streams**: Establish connections to receive real-time AI inference data from metro vision applications